robertlyson/RelevantSearch/PITCHME.md

 # My issues with nuget search

-- for query elasticsearch official client is listed on 4th position and NEST is not event there
+- for query elasticsearch official client is listed on 4th position and NEST is not even there
 - can't handle typos, no results for query elasti**sc**earch

 ---